MKastek/GCP-ACE-exam/exam-notes.md

 ### Clone persistent disk
 The source and cloned disk must be in the _same zone_ and _region_ and must be of the _same type_.
 The size of the clone must be at least the size of the source disk but does not need to be the same.

+### App Engine
+App Engine is designed for applications written in supported languages, that need to run at low cost, and need to scale in response to rapid increases in load.
+App Engine is a managed service and as such minimizes operational overhead.

+### Cloud Dataproc
+Cloud Dataproc is a managed Spark/Hadoop service that can be used to migrate Hadoop clusters GCP.

+### Sole tenant node in Compute Engine
+On a sole tenant node in Compute Engine, only VMs from the same project will run on that node.